The non-perturbative sides of the Kardar-Parisi-Zhang equation

 \section{The Inviscid Burgers fixed point}

-We first unveil, within the simplest approximation of the FRG, the existence of a new fixed point of the KPZ equation, which had been missed so far.
+We first show, within the simplest approximation of the FRG, the existence of a new fixed point of the KPZ equation, unveiled in~\cite{Fontaine2023InvBurgers}, and which had been missed so far.
 We then turn to more advanced approximations to quantitatively characterise it.